hschletz/formotron/Readme.md

 trivial and easy to implement.
 You can still use an external validation library and wrap its functions in a `ValidatorAttribute` or `Validator` object.

+## Validation of `null` values

+Most validators work on specific types only.
+For example, a string length check requires string input.
+Because, in many cases, the input value passed to validators can be anything, validators may have to check the value's type before proceeding.

+This can become problematic if the input value is `null`.
+Validity depends on the property's type, but this information is not available to validators.
+For this reason, the property type determines how `null` values get validated:

+- For non-nullable types, (like `string`), `null` is invalid by definition, and an error is thrown.
+Validators are not invoked in that case.
+Attached validators will never receive a `null` value.

+- For nullable types, (like `?string`), `null` is valid by definition.
+  Validators are not invoked in that case.
+Attached validators will never receive a `null` value.

+- For untyped or `mixed` properties, `null` is valid by default, but validators will get invoked.
+Attached validators may receive a `null` value and have to decide whether or not it is valid.

 ## Validators without dependencies

 Validators which can be instantiated directly implement the